 - Contact your lender.
 It’s always best to reach out to a creditor before you miss a payment.
 Otherwise, reach out as soon as possible to work out an alternative payment plan and get your account back in good standing.

 - Consult a certified credit counselor.
 These financial professionals are trained to help borrowers overcome serious debt issues.
-A counselor can set up a realistic budget for you, enroll you in a debt management plan and perhaps also stop unwanted calls from collection agencies.
+A counselor can create a budget, enroll you in a debt management plan and perhaps also stop unwanted calls from collection agencies.

 - Dip into savings.
 Raiding a retirement account or emergency fund isn’t ideal, but it might free enough cash to help you pay off what you owe and keep your credit score from sinking further.
 For example, you can withdraw contributions made to a Roth IRA without paying taxes or penalties.

 - Use a debt consolidation loan.
-If you’re struggling to repay multiple debts and have good credit and a steady income, a debt consolidation loan might let you combine your debts into a more manageable, fixed monthly bill with a lower interest rate.
+If you’re struggling to repay multiple debt balances and have good credit and a steady income, a consolidation loan might let you combine your accounts into a more manageable, fixed monthly bill with a lower interest rate.
 However, you should watch out for potential origination fees that could be as much as 8% of your loan amount.

 How to remove delinquent accounts from your credit report